Menopause support helps attract and retain top talent

 These employees are typically highly skilled and at the peak of their careers since menopause usually coincides with progression into senior leadership roles.
 However, without the appropriate support, menopause symptoms can impair productivity and well-being for employees at a key stage in their career.

-Almost all respondents (97%) experienced moderate to extremely severe menopause symptoms.
+Almost all respondents (91%) experienced at least one moderate to extremely severe menopause symptoms.
 More than one-third (37%) of respondents said that their menopause symptoms negatively affect their work performance sometimes, often, or always, with the most common symptoms being sleep changes (67%), physical exhaustion (66%), mental exhaustion (62%), and hot flashes (60%).
 Menopausal employees who work in organizations that do not provide support to help manage these symptoms can end up leaving the organization.

 Is a lack of menopause support impacting my talent pipeline?